ChengdaXu/android-interview-questions/README.md

   - Coroutines and the threads both are multitasking.
 But the difference is that threads are managed by the OS and coroutines by the users as it can execute a few lines of function by taking advantage of the cooperation.
   - Coroutines are lightweight threads.
 A lightweight thread means it doesn't map on the native thread, so it doesn't require context switching on the processor, so they are faster.
 * suspend
-  - Suspen function is a function that can be started, paused and resume.
+  - Suspen function is a function that can be paused and resumed later without blocking the current thread.
 * launch, async-await, withContext
   - launch: fire and forget.
 Return a Job
   - await: perform a task and return a result.
 Return a deferred